cthoyt/cthoyt.github.io/_posts/2020-04-28-history-of-bel.md

 in VC and entrepreneurship.
 Luckily, we have LinkedIn to figure this kind of stuff out.

 During its 15 years of operation, Selventa contracted an enormous amount of curation to generate BEL content.
-I'm not sure what the actual number but I've heard that it has millions of nodes in it.
+I'm not sure what the actual number but I've heard that it has millions of edges in it.
 After the closure of Selventa, it's not obvious what happened to the intellectual property of the company.
 Dexter Pratt asked through the OpenBEL Google Group where it was, and [Nimisha Schneider](https://www.linkedin.com/in/nimisha-schneider-9a1bb3123/) claimed that [Alexion](https://alexion.com/) might own it now.
 I'm quite interested to know about the fate of this